PeyracheLab/miniscoPy/README.md

 ```
 conda install av -c conda-forge
 ```
-If you are an old grumpy dude that cannot stand conda environment and has already recompiled a linux kernel, the ultimate strategy is still to compile the lib in a conda environment and then to link it by hand.
+If you are a grumpy dude that cannot stand conda environment and has already recompiled a linux kernel, the ultimate strategy is still to compile the lib in a conda environment and then to link it by hand.

 Additional packages for running the test with generated data:
 ```